mindspore-ai/docs/tutorials/training/source_en/quick_start/quick_start.md

 4. Use the `map` mapping function to apply data operations to the dataset.
 5. Process the generated dataset.

-After the definition is completed, use `create_datasets` to enhance the original data, and extract a batch of data to view the changes after the data is enhanced.
+After the definition is completed, use `create_datasets` to perform data augmentation on the original data, and extract a `batch` of data to view the changes after data augmentation.

 ```python
 import mindspore.dataset.vision.c_transforms as CV